Phil Archer CV

 Career History

-I have a habit of working part time for a variety of companies at once, hence the various overlaps but, broadly speaking, the chronology is as set out below.
+In my early career, I had a habit of working part time for a variety of companies at once, hence the various overlaps but, broadly speaking, the chronology is as set out below.

 Achievements